Gut Repair 101

 I’ve got you.
 And, guess what?
 These are just the obvious symptoms of an imbalanced gut.

-Oftentimes, the gut influences health outside of your digestive system as well.
-It can affect hormone balance, immune function, and inflammatory status.
-So when it’s out of balance, you may experience brain fog, fatigue, anxiety, or skin rashes.
+When the gut microbiome is out of balance, you may also experience brain fog, fatigue, anxiety, or skin rashes.

 I’ve got you.
 I can help you feel better in ways that are both flexible and realistic.